hundredyearfarms/Hundred-Year-Farm-Project/README.md

 <img src="Update2022.svg" alt="Project Update" width="1000">
 </p>

-Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the home with its space heating, hot water, electricity, and water purification.
-Yard and wood waste will be the home's biofuel with nutrients, and especially nitrogen, that the system generates being captured for use onsite.
+Current project plans are to use a [cogeneration system](https://www.energy.gov/eere/amo/combined-heat-and-power-basics) supplemented with solar photovoltaics to provide the buildings with space heating, hot water, electricity, and water purification.
+Yard and wood waste will be used as biofuel with nutrients, and especially the nitrogen that the system generates being captured for use onsite.
 When also producing char for soil improvement, that co-generation system can become carbon negative.
 The technology to do this is not new, but it  requires significant development for cost reduction before it will be economically viable in general use.

 ***Future***

-**2023-2033**: Construction of the carbon-negative household through three stages:
+**2023-2033**: Construction of supporting infrastructure for carbon-negative agroforestry through three stages:

-- A workshop or office (1 person 8 hours per day).
+- A utility building (pumphouse with drip irrigation mixing equipment).

-- A summer home for two people.
+- A workshop and office building (1 person 8 hours per day).

-- A year-round home for two people in a climate with cold winters.
+- A three season building (2 people, 24 hours, spring, summer, and fall).

 **OWNERS**